lgblgblgb/xep128/README.md

 Quirky "printer emulation" can be used: in case of "printing" emulator tries to create/append a file named "print.out" in the current directory.
 It's simply the content of bytes sent to the printer port, including all escape sequences!
+Some would be able to write an utility which renders the file as an EP80 printer like printout (including graphical mode, etc).
+Since print.out contains every bytes sent to the printer, it's not a problem.

 ZX Spectrum emulator card emulation :) does not work correctly.
 The provided combined ROM pack file contains the ROM code (version 4.0).
 You can try that with :ZX command from IS-BASIC prompt, but it's quite ugly.

+There is an on-going work to emulate Z180 CPU.
+At least on EP exists with Z180 hacked in :) The problem: Z180 does not support some of the undocumented (but widely used) Z80 features, like separating IX and IY as two 8 bit registers.
+The goal of the planned Z180 emulation is not about the correctness of Z180 timing, not the on-chip features (like DMA) currently, but _only_ to be able to test softwares if it works with Z180 too (not using Z80 undocumented features).

+# Known problems

+There are many!
+I repeat myself: Xep128 is not a generic, or good emulator for an average EP user.
+It's more about emulation of some unusal add-ons.

+Just to mention some problems with Xep128:

+* no configuration of the emulator too much
+* no write disk access (with SD card)
+* no EXDOS/WD emulation
+* no menu/UI whatever
+* no debugger
+* no precise Nick emulation
+* no slowdown of VRAM access, would be on a real machine
+* no sound
+* missing many features of Dave, including any interrupts than VINT and 1Hz
+* no joystick emulation yet

 # Credits

 JSep (a JavaScript based Enterprise-128 emulator, also written by myself) was great source for Xep128.
 Enteprise-128 forever forum is an essential site, people there helped a lot (especially with JSep), I would mention IstvanV and Zozosoft.
-LibZ80ex is the Z80 emulator used in Xep128 (not written by me).
+LibZ80ex is the Z80 emulator used in Xep128 (not written by me!).